EUROQOL | Investment Policy

 In recent years, the EuroQol Research Foundation was not only scientifically, but also financially successful.
 This allowed significant investments in research, whilst maintaining sufficient reserves to guarantee the continuity of the Foundation.
 In times where significant interest was paid on deposits, it made sense to keep these reserves in relatively profitable savings accounts.

 Meanwhile interest rates near zero have been reflected in the balance sheet figures of recent years, in which the interest income continued to decline in spite of higher reserves.
-Last year, the Board approved an investment policy that was ratified by the EQ membership.
-In line with the investment policy the Board acquired a sizeable position in bonds.
-However, it has become clear that the scope for investments should be broadened and that professional investment expertise is needed, whilst keeping the conservative, risk-averse investment profile agreed with the EQ membership.
+In 2018, the Board approved a conservative, risk-averse investment policy that was ratified by the EQ membership.
+With the growing cash reserve and feedback from the bank it was decided to update the investment policy.
 This memo formulates the revised investment policy for the EuroQol Group and its members.

 The revised investment policy is intended to follow the following principles: